 What Is THC?
 A Look at the Health Benefits and Side Effects

-THC may give symptomatic relief for many conditions, but also causes a high while doing so.
-Thus, THC may not suit all preferences nor ages.
+THC, or delta-9 THC, may give symptomatic relief for many conditions, but also causes a high while doing so.

 Dr. Abraham Benavides is an international cannabis science advisor, health coach, and full-tuition merit scholar of the GW School of Medicine.
 Abe pioneered and published first-author research with the Cannabis...